nasa/Common-Metadata-Repository/search-app/api_docs.md

 * Description (OPTIONAL): a free text description of what this tag is and / or how it is used.
 The maximum length for description is 4000 characters.
 * Originator ID (REQUIRED): the Earthdata Login ID of the person who created the tag.

-Both the tag namespace and value cannot contain the
+Both the tag namespace and value cannot contain the Group Separator character.
+This is the ASCII decimal character 29 and in Unicode U+001D.

 #### Creating a Tag